 What Mount Joy Foot Clinic & Orthotic Centre can do for you.

-Do you have a stubborn wart you need gone?
-At the Mount Joy Foot Clinic & Orthotic Centre, our Chiropodist will take a complete history, perform a physical exam, confirm that you have a plantar wart and use various successful treatment options that will safely & effectively remove your plantar warts.
+Do you have a stubborn wart you need to be gone?
+At Mount Joy Foot Clinic & Orthotic Centre, our foot specialist will take a full history, perform an exam.
+Once we are confident you have warts, our foot specialist will set up a treatment plan for you.
 Our Chiropodist will also discuss prevention to avoid getting plantar warts in the future.